nats_jetstream

 Authentication

-There are several components within Redpanda Connect which uses NATS services.
-You will find that each of these components support optional advanced authentication parameters for NKeys and User Credentials.
+A number of Redpanda Connect components use NATS services.
+Each of these components support optional, advanced authentication parameters for NKeys and user credentials.

-The NATS server can use these NKeys in several ways for authentication.
-The simplest is for the server to be configured with a list of known public keys and for the clients to respond to the challenge by signing it with its private NKey configured in the nkey_file field.
+NATS server can use NKeys in several ways for authentication.
+The simplest approach is to configure the server with a list of user’s public keys.
+The server can then generate a challenge for each connection request from a client, and the client must respond to the challenge by signing it with its private NKey, configured in the nkey_file or nkey field.

 User credentials

-NATS server supports decentralized authentication based on JSON Web Tokens (JWT).
-Clients need an user JWT and a corresponding NKey secret when connecting to a server which is configured to use this authentication scheme.
+NATS server also supports decentralized authentication based on JSON Web Tokens (JWTs).
+When a server is configured to use this authentication scheme, clients need a user JWT and a corresponding NKey secret to connect.

-The user_credentials_file field should point to a file containing both the private key and the JWT and can be generated with the nsc tool.
+• In the user_credentials_file field, enter the path to a file containing both the private key and the JWT.
+You can generate the file using the nsc tool.

-Alternatively, the user_jwt field can contain a plain text JWT and the `user_nkey_seed`can contain the plain text NKey Seed.
+• In the user_jwt field, enter a plain text JWT, and in the user_nkey_seed field, enter the plain text NKey seed or private key.

 Fields